 In Maine, the intertidal zone is owned by the upland property owner.
-Public access is permitted for “fishing, fowling, and navigation” and in 2019 the Maine Supreme Court ruled that these activities do not include harvesting rockweed.
+Public access is permitted for “fishing, fowling, and navigation.”
+In 2019 the Maine Supreme Court ruled that these activities do not include harvesting rockweed.
 A brief description of the ruling – https://law.justia.com/cases/maine/supreme-court/2019/2019-me-45.html

-Arguments about whether rockweed is more similar to plants or fish (!) have been the focus of the Court’s decision.
+Arguments about whether rockweed is more similar to plants or fish have been the focus of the Court’s decision.
 If rockweed harvesting is considered to be a “fishery,” some argue that it should be regulated and harvested like fish.
 In 2018, Ben Goldfarb wrote about this legal conundrum in an article titled “A fish called rockweed” in Hakai Magazine.
 In 2019, Drs.
 Jessica Muhlin and Susan Brawley co-wrote an op-ed piece in the Bangor Daily News to emphasize that “rockweed is not a plant”.
-However, Dr. David Garbary, a professor in Nova Scotia, was quoted in the Washington Post (2018) saying “This is one of those absurd questions where you get tied up in definitions that are not relevant.
-This is a perfectly good photosynthetic organism, and it’s a plant.”
-Despite this common sense approach, legal interpretations of Maine state law hinge on the fact that rockweed is neither fish nor fowl, and harvesting it from boats does not constitute “navigation”.
+Legal interpretations of Maine state law appear to hinge on the fact that rockweed is neither fish nor fowl, and harvesting it from boats does not constitute “navigation”.

 Selected news stories: